Cabins

 Two cabins are available in the Mohawk Area.

 Dean and Gail Stephens purchased the 240 acre property in 1987.
-It is located 30 miles North of Harrisburg and just 2 miles off of US Route 11/15 at Liverpool.
+It is located 30 miles North of Harrisburg and just 2 miles off of US Route 11/15 at Liverpool, in Perry County, Pennsylvania.
 Over the years, they worked to improve the property, building a pavilion, docks, cabins, and RV sites.
 They have always welcomed families, churches, and other organizations to enjoy the property.
 Preserving the natural resources and wildlife habitat is very important to them and they appreciate when visitors share that goal: "Take nothing but pictures, leave nothing but footprints."

 Keep up to date with Lake Heron news and activities by subscribing to our newsletter.